Aditay2002/Mysqlschool/README.md

 ```bash
   npm  start
 ```
-## Features Implemented according to Assignment
+## Features Implemented developing the Project

 1.Created Database which stores the school data as expected.